Daniel 10:6

 1 Enoch 106:3

-1 And after some days my son Methuselah took a wife for his son Lamech, and she became pregnant by him and bore a son.
-2 said unto him: 'Behold, here am I, my son, wherefore hast thou come to me?'
-3 And his body was white as snow and red as the blooming of a rose, and the hair of his head †and his long locks were white as wool, and his eyes beautiful†.
-And when he opened his eyes, he lighted up the whole house like the sun, and the whole house was very bright.
-4 And thereupon he arose in the hands of the midwife, opened his mouth, and †conversed with† the Lord of righteousness.
+1 And after some days my son Methuselah took a wife for his son Lamech, and she became pregnant and bore a son.
+2 He said to him: 'Behold, here I am, my son, why have you come to me?'
+3 His body was white as snow and red as a blooming rose, and the hair of his head and his long locks were white as wool, and his eyes beautiful.
+When he opened his eyes, he lit up the whole house like the sun, and the whole house was very bright.
+4 Thereupon he arose in the hands of the midwife, opened his mouth, and conversed with the Lord of righteousness.

 Notes and References